-Even though it's a major hip flexor, the Psoas can be a source of back pain for many people.
+Even though it's a hip flexor, the Psoas can be a source of back pain.

-When you sit too much, the Psoas gets short, and sometimes stays short.
+When you sit too much, the Psoas gets short, and often stays short.

 When chronically shortened, it can keep you in a perpetually doubled over position.
 You may have seen people walk with a shortened jerky stride on one leg.
 Their hip (and leg) not able to extend back fully.
 Or the people who walk like a chair is still attached to their behind - they cannot straighten up.
 The Psoas is the likely culprit.

 That's the thing with Psoas.
-Once it gets tight, it can stay in the short position for a long time.
+Once it gets tight, it can stay in the tight/short position for a long time.
 Something has to be done to release it.

 You have a few options:

 1. Do Nothing (if it's not too bad), get used to the short stride, and let the rest of your body find ways to compensate (Not Recommended);

 2. Get a massage to release the Psoas.
 (Highly Recommended)

 The Psoas Release is not very pleasant.
 It involves slow deep compressions into the muscle through the abdominal wall.
 It may send sharp sensations into your back or down the leg.

 But when it's released, you may gain an inch in height and feel like you can take deeper breaths.